dequery/dequery_web_2_app/README.md

 [] Remove Alpha Passcode

 ### Bugs to Fix
+[x] fix refresh not loading app
-[] No error is shown if prompt title is too long
+[x] No error is shown if prompt title is too long
-[] Pagination of DRF is only 15 for prompt list
+[] fix field erros showing up as dict general errors [] Pagination of DRF is only 15 for prompt list
 [] Switch to Accordian View [https://material-ui.com/components/accordion/]
 [] Double check error handling on form submissions